instantOS/instantos.github.io/docs/insvideo.md

 It works by transcribing your video to a markdown file, which you can edit using any text editor, and then render the edited markdown back to a video.

-You can cut out parts of the video, add title cards, text overlays and more using simple markdown syntax.
+You can cut out parts of the video, add title cards, text overlays, B-roll footage and more using simple markdown syntax.